Google DeepMind

 Security

 DeepMind's CCLs in CBRN, cyber, or AI R&D capabilities trigger various "recommended security levels."
-The thresholds are fine in the abstract but that's inadequate since DeepMind seems to interpret the eval results poorly.
 The recommended security levels seem very low; all but one will leave DeepMind's model weights vulnerable to many actors.
-And the whole plan is not a commitment.
+And the whole plan is not a commitment and there's no transparency on security.